walmartlabs/active-status/README.md

 #### Other output

 The library has no way of determining if some other part of the application is writing to `*out*` or `*err*`.
-Any such output will either move the cursor or scroll the screen; the application uses relative cursor access so either of this will cause job output to be printed on the wrong lines (lower than expected).
+Any such output will either move the cursor or scroll the screen; the library uses relative cursor motion when updating a job's line in the status board, so either of these cases will cause job output to be printed on the wrong lines (lower than expected).
 This is compounded by the fact that job lines are only updated when the underlying data is changed (by sending an update to the job's channel).